denoland/fresh/docs/concepts/routes.md

 route module.
 If the handler is an object, each key in the object is the name of the HTTP method that the handler should be called for.
 For example the `GET` handler above is called for `GET` requests.
 If the handler is a function, it is called for all requests regardless of the method.
+If a HTTP method does not have a corresponding handler, a 405 HTTP error is returned.

-Now, let's render some HTML using the route component.
-Another example:
+Now, let's render some HTML using the route component:

 ```tsx
 // routes/html.tsx